exponential-decay/skeleton-container-test-suite-generator/README.md

 skeleton-container-test-suite-generator
 =======================================

-Amendment to the Skeleton Test Suite Generator, creates OLE2 and ZIP based oontainer files invoking the container matching mechanisms in The National Archive, UK's DROID file format identification tool.
+Amendment to the Skeleton Test Suite Generator, creates OLE2 and ZIP based container files invoking the container matching mechanisms in The National Archive, UK's DROID file format identification tool.

 #### Jython

 Jython will generate OLE2 files, and ZIP based files.

 Requires Jython with Apache POI on the CLASSPATH.
 Example command to run:

-    jython -Dpython.path=$CLASSPATH skeletoncontainergenerator.py --con container-signature-20140717.xml --sig DROID_SignatureFile_V77.xml
+    jython -Dpython.path=$CLASSPATH skeletoncontainergenerator.py \
+       --con container-signature-20140717.xml \
+       --sig DROID_SignatureFile_V77.xml

 Example CLASSPATH: `:/usr/bin/poi/poi-3.11-beta2/poi-3.11-beta2-20140822.jar`

+**Warning:** Jython must be installed on the host system.
+Standalone won't work.
+This [bug](http://bugs.jython.org/issue1422) in the Jython standalone package seems to be the problem.
+If you manage to make it work, let me know!

 #### Python

 Running the application in Python means that you can only output ZIP based container objects.

+    python skeletoncontainergenerator.py \
-`python skeletoncontainergenerator.py --con container-signature-20140717.xml --sig DROID_SignatureFile_V77.xml`
+      --con container-signature-20140717.xml
+      --sig DROID_SignatureFile_V77.xml

 #### Results

 The results will currently tell you how many objects should have been output, plus a rough summary of the numbers actually output.
 To be improved somewhat.

 Container objects output should match 1:1 in DROID with all current signatures at time of writing.

 ### License